Home Last completed House Completed Houses

 Applications for Habitat House #24 will be accepted from February 1 – April 15, 2025.
 No house will be built in 2024-2025.
 The partner family will be selected by the first of June, The house will begin building in September and be finished by the end of February.

-Habitat for Humanity is a non-profit Christian housing ministry whose vision is to provide a world where everyone has a decent place to live.
-Habitat for Humanity International was established in 1976, and the Habitat for Humanity Arkansas City affiliate began building homes in 2000 and has built one new habitat home each year since then.
+Habitat for Humanity is a non-profit Christian housing ministry whose vision is to work toward a world where everyone has a decent place to live.
+Habitat for Humanity International was established in 1976, and the Habitat for Humanity Arkansas City affiliate began building homes in 2001 and has built one new habitat home each year since then.
+The funds for constructing the homes are provided through mortgage payments, donations and fundraisers.

 CLICK HERE